skumar2331/SauceLabsSampleAppLogin/README.md

 1. clone the repository and open it in **VS Code**
 2. Open Terminal and run **npm install** - This will create the node_modules and install all the dependencies provided inside package.json
 3. Open Command Prompt and run command **appium** - This will start the appium services
+4. **loginTest** script is added to package.json to execute the current login use case.
-4. On VS Code terminal run the command **npx wdio wdio.conf.js**.
+   On the IDE terminal run the command **npm run loginTest**.
 Make sure your virtual mobile device is up and running.
 5. Allure reporter is used at OnComplete hook to generate the test results automatically, just run **npx allure open** to render the results on a browser.